TharinduChamod/TicTacToe/README.md

 ● Based on the pick, the game continues (in which case the other player should get his/her turn) or end with either a win to the current player or a draw.
-When the game ends the results displayed in a different window with exut and restart option.
+When the game ends the results displayed in a different window with exit and restart option.